This Soul Foraging practice is a simple way to begin reconnecting with your creativity through nature, noticing, and creative wellness.

 but starting with attention.

-For me, Soul Foraging grew out of a desire to reconnect with my creativity in a way that felt less pressured and more intuitive.
+Soul Foraging grew out of a desire to reconnect with my creativity in a way that felt less pressured and more intuitive.

 There were times when sitting down to create felt heavy.